NioTheFirst/ScType/README.md

 `slither --detect tcheck .`

-ScType will be able to automatically typecheck calls to any functions as long as the function is somewhere within the directory.
+ScType will be able to automatically typecheck calls to any functions as long as the function is located within the directory.

-However, ScType needs type files to be made for each contract that needs to be checked.
-Details can be found in the `create_typefile.md` file.
+However, ScType needs type files to be made for each contract that shall be typechecked.
+Details on how to do so can be found in the `create_typefile.md` file.

 # Docker